 As a contestant, what should I do differently?

-Alamo Squadron recognizes members who actively support the Squadron to improve their own and other club member's modeling skills and display the club's work to the public.
-Participating members must complete activities worth of minimum of 5 points during the course of the year (April - March).
-They must complete and display, either at contests or club meetings, a minimum of three models during the year.
-Points are earned by club members for:
+Alamo Squadron recognizes members who actively support the club by improving their own modeling skills, helping fellow members grow, and showcasing the club’s work to the public.
+To qualify for the Model Summit Award, participating members must earn a minimum of 5 points during the program year (April through March).
+In addition, members must complete and display at least three finished models during the year, either at club meetings or at contests.:

 Every meeting an Alamo Squadron member or special guest prepares a 20-30 minute presentation where diverse modelling matters are presented to the membership.
 The subjects vary from Real life in-depth detail of vehicles to model, modeling techniques, tendencies, or other diverse subjects which are benefitial for any modeler, regardless of modeling interest.